 Do your dreams of organizing and streamlining your plant-based meal prep always seem to fall short of your ideal?
 Is that lean, green, spotless plant-based cooking machine of a kitchen you’re trying to set up never quite getting up to speed?
 You are not alone!
 Many things, especially any kind of organization and time management, are, in all honesty, often easier said than done.

 It always sounds so good – “just” use this or that meal planning app or recipe organizer, “just” straighten up those piles of cookbooks in your pantry, “just” put a scheduling calendar on your fridge or coordinate cooking and shopping with your housemates or family members, “just” make your healthy plant-based eating plan work no matter how busy you are!
-Just think positive and you can do anything, right?
+Just think positively, and you can do anything, right?

-Sometimes, despite our best efforts and intentions, it all just feels like too much when we’re struggling to keep it together and “just” get through the day in the face of modern life’s many stresses and pressures.
+Sometimes, despite our best efforts and intentions, it all feels like too much when we’re struggling to keep it together and “just” get through the day in the face of modern life’s many stresses and pressures.

 1. Pre-Packaged Vegetables and Salads